“Good company in a journey makes the way seem shorter.”

 - I would recommend, however, that you take a bus tour led by a human guide over hop-on-hop-off tours.
 (Grayline usually has enjoyable tours.)
 It is easier to ask questions, and you get more helpful information for a person than from most hop-on, hop-off tours’ audio tracks.
 In addition, you will better see what the guide is talking about on regular tours than on hop-on-hop-off tours.

 - I have rarely been on harbor cruises with worthwhile soundtracks.
-The soundtracks are usually almost impossible to hear over the engine, waves, etc., and when you can listen to the commentary, it is usually poorly done anyway.
+The soundtracks are almost impossible to hear over the engine, waves, etc. When you can listen to the commentary, it is usually poorly done anyway.
 I have, however, been on many harbor cruises with human guides that were highly informative and fun.
 (In fact, I prefer these cruises over bus tours).

 Finding the Best Small Guided Day Tours